Breaking Down the 8 Strands: Texas Social Studies Standards for Elementary & Middle School

 Government

-A system of rules and the people who make and administer them.
+Government is the system of rules and the people who create and enforce them.
+It helps keep communities safe and organized.

 Citizenship